AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/edit-custom-forms.md

    >![](assets/nwe-required-custom-field.png)   >
    >

    When someone changes data in another object that is referenced by calculated custom fields in your object, the changes are not reflected automatically in your object.
-For information about manually updating all calculated custom fields in your object, see [Recalculate all calculated custom fields for an object](#recalcul2) in this article.
+For information about manually updating all calculated custom fields in your object, see [Recalculate all calculated custom fields for an object](#recalculate-all-calculated-custom-fields-for-an-object) in this article.

    You can also manually update all calculated custom fields for an object when you bulk-edit the object along with other objects in a list.
-For instructions, see [Recalculate all calculated custom fields for multiple objects in a list when editing the objects](#recalcul3) in this article.
+For instructions, see [Recalculate all calculated custom fields for multiple objects in a list when editing the objects](#recalculate-all-calculated-custom-fields-for-multiple-objects-in-a-list-when-editing-the-objects) in this article.

-## Recalculate all calculated custom fields for an object
+## Recalculate all calculated custom fields for an object  {#recalculate-all-calculated-custom-fields-for-an-object}

 1. Go to the main page of the object whose custom fields you want to recalculate.
 1. Click the **More** menu ![](assets/more-icon.png) to the right of the object's name, then click **Recalculate Expressions**.

    This recalculates all custom fields on the object's form.

-## Recalculate all calculated custom fields for multiple objects in a list when editing the objects
+## Recalculate all calculated custom fields for multiple objects in a list when editing the objects {#recalculate-all-calculated-custom-fields-for-multiple-objects-in-a-list-when-editing-the-objects}

 You can manually recalculate the custom fields of several objects by editing them in bulk.